Transport guide - Australia - Oceania

 • Use the strongest corridor mode first

-• Airport logic and city logic should stay separate
+• Airport transfer and city plan should stay separate

 Walking covers the center well, trams help for Glenelg and a few longer city jumps, and buses fill the gaps when needed.
 The practical rule is simple: if the route stays central, walking wins; if it stretches into 2 or 3 zones, public transport starts paying back immediately.